 Each year over 50 drugs reach the market.
 Intensifying, in that way, competition in the field.
-This trend has forced companies to change behavior and adopt new strategies in which the consumers’ experience takes center stage.
+This trend has forced companies to change behaviour and adopt new strategies in which the consumers’ experience takes centre stage.

 So, here are 4 things that have already changed in customers’ buyer’s journey:

 1. Physical VS. Virtual – A blended HCP approach

 Physical interactions were once the rule in the pharmaceutical industry.
 Sales reps would wait for HCP to be available to promote a brand’s new drug.
 However, such interactions were quick.
 Failing, then, to be effective, as competition in the market increased.